Chai14/FRAT_system/README.md

-This is a team project done using python and its libraries.
+This was a team project done using python and its libraries.